GuoleiSun/Indiscernible-Object-Counting/README.md

     </em>
 </p>

 Our dataset can be downloaded from [here](https://drive.google.com/file/d/1ETY_AdJB9azzja6L9URN58KtL4OH98SL/view?usp=sharing).
-Our dataset is organized as follows:
+It is organized as follows:
 ```
     IOCfish5K
     ├── images